SODABYTES/SODABYTES/README.md

 # Team projects

-### ???
+### Unreleased Unity Game
 Programming, graphical assets, storyboarding, and character design.
-Currently in active development.
+My friend brought me and a few others onto this project to train us in working as a team and developing in Unity.

 ### S.S. (with T.K.)
 My friend and I worked on this project for an adult-themed game jam.
 I planned out and programmed the main gameplay and drew most of the graphical assets.
 We won 2nd place!